nathanbraun/fantasy-developer-kit/README.md

 So the first step is renaming `config_example.ini` to just `config.ini`.
 Then you can paste your developer kit license key in it.
 More details in the PDF guide.

-## Updates & Roadmap (2021-09-09)
-Normally, this would have been out earlier in August, however my wife was diagnosed with Hodgkin's Lymphoma (good prognosis) a few weeks ago.
-That + pulling our three kids 5 and under out of school (so they don't get her sick) has made me crunched for time.

-So, while I'm exited about this guide and happy with where it's at, I'm also releasing it without a few features I wanted to include.
-However, there WILL be updates, many in the next few days.

-Here are my priorities, most important first:

-### Priorities
-- [ ] any bug fixes etc that people notice associated with this guide or the simulations API; definitely email me — [nate@nathanbraun.com](mailto:nate@nathanbraun.com)
-- [X] league integration/analysis/wdis: ability to automatically take into account current, midweek scores (will try to do friday after thu night game)
-- [X] sleeper integration (hopefully very soon)
-- [X] Fantasy Math web access (ditto)
-- [ ] a few simulation API convienence improvements
-- [ ] typos, clarity etc

-Check back here for updated versions.
-Will keep the changelog updated.

 ## Changelog
 ### v0.5.4 and v0.5.5 (2021-10-15)